ExoTRAK™: The Future of Post Concussion Intelligence

 Limited Biomarker Access

 Traditional neuroimaging captures structural damage but often misses functional injury at the cellular level.
-Blood-based biomarkers like S100B and GFAP provide limited temporal windows and lack specificity for repeat injury monitoring.
+Blood-based biomarkers like S100B and GFAP provide limited temporal windows and lack sensitivity for repeat injury monitoring.

 The absence of longitudinal tracking tools leaves clinicians without clear recovery trajectories, making return-to-activity decisions inherently uncertain and potentially risky.